|Nutrition Facts (per serving)|

 Add the dry ingredients, then use a flexible spatula to mix until only a few streaks of flour remain in the dough.

-Add the chocolate chips and crushed strawberries.
+Add chocolate chips and crushed strawberries.
 Mix until the flour disappears.

 Press a few extra chips and a piece or two of a crushed strawberry into the top of each scoop of dough.

-Let the cookies cool to room temperature (or eat warm).
-Cookies will keep up to 3 days on the counter in an airtight container.
+Let cookies cool to room temperature (or eat warm).
+Cookies will keep for up to three days on the counter in an airtight container.

 - Let the melted butter cool slightly before adding it to the sugar.

-- You can chop the freeze-dried strawberries with a knife, if desired, but the fist crush is much more fun, just sayin'.
+- You can chop the freeze-dried strawberries with a knife, if desired, but the fist crush is much more fun.

 - Pressing extra chocolate and strawberries into the top of each cookie makes them "insta-ready."